ztnel/model.io/docs/source/usage.rst

       user.name = "cS"
       logger.info("User: %s", user)

-This will yield a logging output which will resemble a json document:
+This will yield a state model properties in json format:

 .. code-block:: console